susannawinkelbauer/StraitFlux/README.md

 Tools for easy and precise computations of **oceanic transports of volume, heat, salinity and ice**, as well as **crosssections** of the vertical plane of **currents, temperature and salinity**.
 StraitFlux works on various curvilinear modelling grids (+ regular grids), independant of the exact curvature, the number of poles and the used Arakawa partition.
 More information may be found in Winkelbauer et al. (2023).

 # Key Publications
+Winkelbauer, S., Mayer, and Haimberger, L.: StraitFlux - Precise computations of Water Strait fluxes on various Modelling Grids.
+In preperation.

 # Requiremnets and Installation
 StraitFlux is written in Python and requires at least version 3.8.
 It is currently run and tested in 3.11.6.